rjseymour66/rjseymour66.github.io/content/networking/book/security.md

 ### Benchmarks

-A CIS Benchmark is a hardening guide for a specific product — Ubuntu, RHEL, Windows Server, Kubernetes, or a network device.
+CIS also publishes *CIS Benchmarks*: prescriptive configuration guides for specific operating systems, cloud platforms, network devices, and server software.
+Each benchmark maps its recommendations to the CIS Controls and provides step-by-step hardening instructions for that product.
+Benchmarks are available for Linux distributions, Windows, macOS, AWS, Azure, Kubernetes, Cisco devices, and more than 100 other products.

 Each guide lists every configuration setting you should check, the recommended value, and the rationale.
 Benchmarks are organized by IG level so you can work through IG1 items first and add IG2 and IG3 settings as your program matures.

 To use a benchmark: